jonandernovella/move_scripts/README.md

 - **Project ID**: Enter the UPPMAX project ID (e.g., nais2023-22-999).

+- **Private key**: Enter the path to the private key in order to connect to the Target Host (Dardel).

 The command generates a Bash script (`transfer_<directory>.sh`) based on your inputs.
 This script can be edited to set the correct project ID.
 To execute the script, use the following command:

 ```bash